 3. PETG Has Less toxic fumes

 PETG has no styrene inside and emits minimal odor and less toxic fumes while printing.
 It’s friendlier to environment and a better choice for your health.

 But ABS produces styrene gas, noxious fumes that can pollute environment and affect our health.

-4. Lower glass transition temperature
+4. Lower glass transition temperature for PETG

 Glass transition temperature is commonly described as the temperature at which 30–50 carbon chains start to move.
 At glass transition temperature, the material transforms from rigid state to more flexible and rubbery state.